 It might not be a return to the high-powered job they once had, and the reasons are likely to be personal rather than career motivated.
 But people of this generation still have a lot to offer the workplace.

-A number of years ago when I was Head of Resourcing at Safeway Plc (it is that long ago!) we opened up a new store in Hampshire.
-I interviewed a retired foreign diplomat who had worked in high levels of government in various countries around the world and he was bored staying at home.
-Very educated, he wasn’t motivated by money or career progression, he wanted to be around people and “have a reason to get up in the morning”.
-I’ve interviewed and hired thousands of people since but this one sticks in my mind and I can still picture him 20+ years later.
+A number of years ago when I was Head of Resourcing at Safeway Plc we opened up a new store in Hampshire.
+I interviewed a retired foreign diplomat who had worked in high levels of government around the world and he was bored staying at home.
+Very educated, he wasn’t motivated by money or career progression, he wanted to be around people.
+I’ve interviewed and hired thousands of people since but this one sticks in my mind.
 I ended up offering him a job working on the fresh pizza counter doing 20 hours per week.
-He loved interacting with the public and the “fresh 2 go” pizza offer we had was way ahead of its time.
+He loved interacting with the public and the pizza offer we had was way ahead of its time.

-I left Safeway about 12 months afterwards to what is my current job, and I believe this gentleman increased his hours up to full time, had been promoted to a Supervisor and had 8 years’ service last I heard.
+I left Safeway about 12 months afterwards to my current job, and I believe this gentleman increased his hours, had been promoted to a Supervisor and had 8 years’ service last I heard.
 He was reliable, great with customers, took ownership of his area and was in every way a great hire.

-Interviews can be challenging at the best of times, but with time away from the workplace, they are often prohibitively daunting.
+Interviews can be challenging at the best of times, but with time away from the workplace, they are often daunting.
 Interview questions such as “talk me through your recent experience”, “how ambitious are you” or “where do you want to be in 5 years’ time” aren’t going to be particularly relevant.
-When interviewing older generation candidates, employers have a responsibility to look past the standard interview questions and instead tailor them around the situation and person sitting in front of them.
+When interviewing older candidates, employers have a responsibility to look past the standard questions and tailor them to the situation.
+You can download our Interview Guide for more tips and ways to prepare.

 With regards to the gentleman who I talked about at Safeway, I adapted the interview to the situation and person I was meeting.
 We had a chat for an hour that covered his life and time as a diplomat (he was happy to talk about this), and after that, I knew I wanted to offer him the role.
 There were no competency questions, assessments, or general interview-type questions.
 I knew after an hour exactly what I was getting and if I liked him as much as I did, then our customers and colleagues would also.

-To help ease the nerves and to highlight that anyone (regardless of their age) can have a meaningful role in the workplace, we have come up with 6 easy to follow interview tips that will give you as a candidate the confidence to showcase the best of yourself at an interview….. regardless of when you last worked.
+To help ease the nerves and to highlight that anyone (regardless of their age) can have a meaningful role in the workplace, we have come up with 6 Interview tips for older candidates that will give you the confidence to showcase the best of yourself at an interview….. regardless of when you last worked.

 1. Show Personality and Confidence